eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/howto/build_custom_agents.md

   description: "Custom agent that plans before responding"  # Optional: Override default configuration
 ```

-> The FQN is the complete import path to your agent template class, which must be on the server's `PYTHONPATH`
+> Note: the FQN is the complete import path to your agent template class, which must be on the server's `PYTHONPATH`.
+The `agent-machine` takes care of this for you.

 ### 4. Build and Deploy
 Build and deploy your agent to the Eidolon server by running the script at the root of your **agent-machine**.
 Your custom agent will now start planning responses before executing them.